 When you are at Emerson Point Preserve, you are directly across the wide Manatee River from DeSoto National Memorial Park, 8300 Desoto Memorial Hwy, Bradenton, FL 34209.
 This is a national park, although quite small and modest.
 It has a spectacular location on the Bradenton River and a well-done three-quarter-mile trail along the water and through the mangroves, telling the story of the indigenous people and the Spanish explorers.
-There is a small museum, not currently open.
-(During normal times, in the winter there is a living history program telling the story of the native Americans.)
+There is a small museum and in winter, there’s a living history program telling the story of the native Americans.
 It’s free.

 Kayaking Frog Creek in Palmetto.
 This is one of the best paddles you’ve never heard of.
 Your launch point is hidden behind a private campground in Palmetto.
 You can launch your own kayak ($10 fee) or rent one.
 What makes this paddle remarkable is that in one trip, it encompasses two completely different environments — a canopied fresh water cypress and oak creek with open water areas flowing into tidal salt water mangrove tunnels.
 Here’s a Florida Rambler story on Frog Creek.

 Gamble Mansion for Civil War history.
 The Gamble Mansion has white columns to rival Tara and was the site of a dramatic Civil War event.
 It’s the only antebellum mansion left in South Florida, and a good reminder of region’s history.
 It’s about 15 minutes from Emerson Point Preserve.